Jupter1/MMM-Slack2/README.md

 11. Your app is now part of your workspace.
 Select your app, hit the `i` in the top right corner if necessary to show the conversation details.
 Then, click `more`, `Add this app to a channel...`, select a channel and finally click `Add`.
 12. Now set your module configuration in your `config.js`.

+**Note on Rate Limits**
+Slack is limiting its API requests in different tiers.
+These are applied *per app per workspace*.
+This module uses two different functions:
+* `conversations.history` has a rate limit of Tier 3.
+Tier 3 allows 50+ requests per minute.
+Sporadic bursts are tolerated.
+* `users.info` has a rate limit of Tier 4.
+Tier 4 allows 100+ requests per minute.
+A method to ensure, that the rate limits are not exceeded is implemented.
+If you need more, consider installing a seperate app for each MagicMirror you have.
+You can information in rate limits on [Slack's Website](https://api.slack.com/docs/rate-limits).

 ## Configuration
 |Option|Description|
 |---|---|